minetest-mods/subterrane/README.md

 This is mainly intended for use when placing stalactites and stalagmites, since in a natural cavern these two features are almost always paired with each other spatially.
 If you use the following test in both the floor and ceiling decoration methods:

+There is also a subterrane:vertically_consistent_randomp(pos) that does the same thing but takes a vector parameter.

 ```
 if subterrane:vertically_consistent_random(vi, area) > 0.05 then
 	--stuff